Showing posts with label Social Justice & Human Rights. Show all posts

 That's supposed to be protected by the Philippine government.
 To Defend our territorial seas and secure what's best for our people.

 We are standing as a Baywatch.
 Someone who sees intruders from afar.
-But our local fishermen are powerless, and even the local and national governments seem to need to be more powerful to defend the territory.
+But our local fishermen are powerless, and even the local and national governments must be more powerful to defend the territory.

 I love Zambales and would love to return for the next summer season.
 But the best Baywatch is to see happy people and not stories of intrusion -- like thieves of the sea.
 Camp Rofelio is a good place for bay watching, but be mindful and have a telescopic eye for the pirates of the sea.